Verbena

 Prairie Village's Appetite for Provenance

-The suburb's dining scene has historically leaned toward comfort and convenience, which makes the presence of a kitchen operating at the $$-tier price point, roughly $40 to $65 for a two-course meal before drinks, with genuine wine depth and a sourcing-conscious American menu, a notable departure.
-For comparison, the restaurants at the leading of the American ingredient-sourcing conversation, places like Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg, are built around farm ownership or direct agricultural partnerships so tight they define the entire restaurant identity.
+The suburb's dining scene has historically leaned toward comfort and convenience, which makes the presence of a kitchen operating at the $$-tier price point, roughly $50 for a two-course meal before drinks, with genuine wine depth and a sourcing-conscious American menu, a notable departure.
+For comparison, the restaurants at the top of the American ingredient-sourcing conversation, places like Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg, are built around farm ownership or direct agricultural partnerships so tight they define the entire restaurant identity.
 Verbena operates in a different tier and a different geography, but the orientation toward American produce and the seasonal rhythms that inform it places it in the same broader tendency.

-Get Exclusive Access →What the Wine List Signals
+What the Wine List Signals

 A 120-selection wine list backed by 645 bottles of inventory is not a token gesture.
 In the context of Prairie Village's dining options, it positions Verbena as a room where the beverage program is treated as a co-equal part of the experience rather than an afterthought.
 Wine Director Tara Curtis oversees a list weighted toward California, priced in the $$ tier, meaning a meaningful range of bottles without defaulting entirely to trophy pricing.
 The $30 corkage fee is, in practical terms, a reasonable opening for guests who want to bring something specific, and its existence at all indicates the room is comfortable enough with serious wine drinkers to accommodate the practice.